-2. Cross-section data by state:
+2. Cross-sectional data by state

-The link between lack of confidence in banks and postal savings demand is evident, not only in the time series data, but also in the experience of individual states.
-During the 1920s, when bank failures were not numerous nationwide but were in some areas, the use of postal savings was positively correlated with the number of suspensions in each state, as illustrated in chart 5.
-The relationship was significant in the Depression period as well, when a percentage-point change in the number of banking suspensions was associated with about a 0.6 percentage-point increase in the postal savings share (chart 6).27
+The link between lack of confidence in banks and postal savings demand is evident, not only in the time-series data, but also in the experience of individual states.
+During the 1920s, when bank failures were not numerous nationwide but occurred in some areas, the use of postal savings was positively correlated with the number of suspensions in each state, as illustrated in Figure 5.
+The relationship was significant in the Depression period as well, when a rise of one percentage point in the number of banking suspensions was associated with an increase of about 0.6 percentage point in the postal savings' share (Figure 6).26